andadapt/audioplot/README.md

 # audioplot
-Audioplot repo for dissertation project
+Audioplot is an audio plotting tool for eyes free data analysis.
+Plots are translated into audio output utiising matplotlib syntax.